 Waste data is provided for beach clean-ups for Small Bay, Big Bay and Outer Bay North.
-Detailed feedback has not been provided on Marcus Island to date, however photographic evidence was provided in September 2022, and due to the direction of the prevailing swell and current, minimal waste is anticipated to wash up on Marcus Island.
+Detailed feedback has not been provided on Marcus Island to date, however photographic

 Overall, the waste collected from Small Bay beaches primarily consists of litter and general waste, with only a small portion originating from the aquaculture industry (Figure 3.2).
 In Big Bay and Outer Bay, most of the waste collected from the beaches is composed of aquaculture floats, while a smaller portion is comprised of rope offcuts that are collected in refuse bags (Figure 3.2 and Figure 3.3).